kebaldwi/DNAC-TEMPLATES/LABS/LAB-4-Rest-API-Orchestration/catc-catcenter-0-orientation/04-externaldata.md

 ```
 ## Summary

 You have set up the Postman client with a collection, the environment, and the settings to complete the Lab.
-In the following sections, you use environment variables within each collection to perform a task on Cisco Catalyst Center.
+In the following sections, you use environment variables within each collection to perform a task on Catalyst Center.

 We have performed a few operations in the client, and you have seen the Collections where the REST APIs are configured and the Environment where the data is stored in variables within the database.